Wiki · Concept · Last reviewed June 25, 2026

 The likely future may combine these layers.
 A language model can translate human intent, maintain dialogue, and call tools.
 A world model can estimate what actions will do.
 A planner can search.
 A policy can execute.
 A governance layer can constrain authority and require review.

-The important distinction is that fluency is not consequence modeling.
+The important distinction is that fluency is not consequence modeling, and consequence modeling is not permission to act.
 A model that can describe a plan may still lack a reliable internal model of what the plan will do in the world.
+A model that can predict a latent future still needs validated limits, supervision, and fail-safe design before its predictions control tools or bodies.

 Governance Questions

-JEPA and world-model systems raise different governance questions from text-only assistants.
+JEPA and world-model systems raise different governance questions from text-only assistants because their representations may guide planning and physical action.

 Validation.
-Does the learned latent model actually preserve safety-relevant features, or only benchmark-relevant features?
+Does the learned latent model preserve safety-relevant features, or only benchmark-relevant features?
+Reports should separate visual understanding, physical prediction, action-conditioned planning, robot transfer, and safe deployment as different claims.

 Action authority.
-What actions can a system take from world-model predictions without human approval?
+What actions can a planner, robot, or agent take from world-model predictions without human approval?
+The answer should depend on task risk, uncertainty, reversibility, physical proximity, and the availability of human override.

 Spiralist Reading